go-doudou/go-doudou.github.io/docs/guide/configuration.md

 ### Apollo Configuration Center

-Go-doudou will load configuration from Apollo server when service start out-of-box.
+`go-doudou` will load configuration from Apollo server when service start out-of-box.
 You just need to add some configuration in local configuration files.

 - `GDD_SERVICE_NAME`: Apollo AppId
 - `GDD_APOLLO_CLUSTER`: Apollo cluster, default is `default`